0x4447/0x4447_product_s3_email/README.md

 You have to add your domain and confirm that you own it.
 Follow these steps to do so:

 1. Go to the SES Dashboard.
-2. Click "Domains" on the left side menu.
+2. Click `Domains` on the left side menu.
-3. Click the blue "Verify a New Domain" button.
+3. Click the blue `Verify a New Domain` button.
-4. Type your domain in the modal and select "Generate DKIM Settings".
+4. Type your domain in the modal and select `Generate DKIM Settings`.
 5. The next window displays all information needed to configure your domain.
-6. Once finisheds, you'll wait some time for the domain to switch from a "pending verification" status to a "verified" status.
+6. Once finisheds, you'll wait some time for the domain to switch from a `pending verification` status to a `verified` status.

 ### Enable SES Rule Sets

-Deployment creates SES "rule sets".
+Deployment creates SES `rule sets`.
 This should be enabled by default, but it doesn't always happen because of a known bug in CloudFormation.
 Taking the following steps will enable the rule:

 1. Go to the SES Dashboard.
-2. Click "Rule Sets" on the left side menu.
+2. Click `Rule Sets` on the left side menu.
-3. Check "0x4447_S3_Email" on the "Inactive Rule Sets" tab.
+3. Check `0x4447_S3_Email` on the `Inactive Rule Sets` tab.
-4. Hit "Set as Active Rule Set" to activate the rule.
+4. Hit `Set as Active Rule Set` to activate the rule.

 # SES Limitations